-When the calls are too few, it could mean your employees are not aware of the hotline – it is likely not being promoted as effectively as it could be.
-Make sure that your employees are well aware of its existence and provide them with the proper materials, so they know they can access the line any time of the day or night without fear.
+When calls are too few, it could mean your employees are not aware of the hotline.
+Maybe it’s not being promoted as effectively as it could be.
+Or maybe employees lack confidence in the anonymity of the hotline, or in your company’s ability to take action.
+Did you know that 26.5% of employees who have witnessed workplace wrongdoing haven’t reported it due to fear of retaliation?
+Make sure your employees are well aware of its existence and provide them with the proper materials and training so they know they can access the line any time—day or night—without fear.

 2. ‘A’ FOR ANONYMOUS

-When you have an anonymous whistleblower hotline, employees can be assured that their identity will be protected when they make a report.
-For that reason, many companies have found that having reporting done through whistleblower hotline service providers has been the most reliable.
-These third-party services give employees more confidence that their reports are going to be taken seriously and will have more credibility.
+When you have an anonymous whistleblower hotline, employees can rest assured their identity will be protected when they make a report.
+For that reason, many companies have found that implementing a third-party whistleblower hotline service has been.
+These third-party services give employees more confidence that their reports are going to be taken seriously and will not be subject to prejudice or judgement.

 Additionally, it is important that a whistleblower feels safe and won’t be a victim of retaliation.
 Implementing a zero-tolerance policy towards retaliation will go a long way to ensuring that whistleblowers feel supported when raising concerns.

-Over the past five years the percentage of reports made by repeat reporters who were willing to identify themselves more than doubled.
+Over the past five years, the percentage of reports made by repeat reporters who were willing to identify themselves has more than doubled.
 This statistic is a powerful indication that there is more trust built in whistleblower hotlines than ever before.

 3. TIME IS OF THE ESSENCE

-Many companies seem to be failing in their response time to these reports.
-While whistleblowers have increased over the years, companies’ response time has been steadily increasing as well.
-It is taking even longer to address a reported incident than it used to.
+While whistleblowers may have increased over the years, company response times seem to be increasing as well.
+In fact, it is taking even longer to address a reported incident than it used to.

-Where the average time to close a case was once only thirty days, it has now grown to an average of 36 days.
+Where the average time to close a case was once thirty days, it now takes an average of 36 days.
 This poses a real danger to the success of your hotline.
-Once employees begin to believe that the companies are not addressing their concerns, frustration can set in, and either the employee will decide to address the matter in another way or leave altogether.
+Once employees begin to believe that the company isn’t addressing their concerns, frustration can set in, and either the employee will decide to address the matter in another way or leave altogether.